Get your project estimate

 FAQ

-What is the correct height for installing a mailbox post?
+What is the minimum required height of a mailbox installation?

-What materials are best for a DIY mailbox post?
+What type of materials are used to build a DIY mailbox post?

-Is it necessary to use concrete when installing a mailbox post?
+Is it mandatory to pour concrete around a mailbox post?

-The front of the mailbox should be positioned 6-8 inches back from the curb edge.
-This placement allows mail carriers to easily reach the mailbox without exiting their vehicles.
+The front of the mailbox should be approximately 6–8 inches back from the curb.
+This distance allows the mail carrier to access the mailbox without leaving their vehicle.

 Sought-after home repair services near you